HeyPouya/LoadingFragment/README.md

 ### To change the animation

-LoadingFragment is using lottie to show beatiful animations. to change the default animation:
+LoadingFragment uses [lottie](https://github.com/airbnb/lottie-android) to show beatiful animations. to change the default animation:

 1- put your json file in assets folder